wmcooper2/web-resume/README.md

 ### Notes
-* renamed build/ to resume/
+* put build/ into resume/ of the home dir of PORTFOLIO lightsail instance.
-* put resume/ into the home dir of PORTFOLIO lightsail instance.
+* should look like: $HOME/resume/build/